strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Add the doc to add a snippet (at least put a reference commit)
-* Put fixtures in YAML files (use AliceFixtures bundle?).
 * Add PHP versions the quiz is related too.
 Show in the question header.
-* Added a command to generete a new question in fixtures
+* Added a command to generate a new question in fixtures

 @Tests